Building Re-Tuning Simulator

 Overview

-Facility managers often find themselves in the position of addressing occupant comfort demands while also meeting energy efficiency and carbon reduction goals.
-Re-tuning is applicable for facilities with building automation systems and minimal existing building commissioning needs (recommissioning or retro-commissioning).
-Re-tuning is a systematic process aimed at minimizing building energy consumption by identifying and correcting operational problems that plague buildings.
-Because federal buildings account for nearly 60% of the energy used in the United States, Re-tuning presents a significant opportunity to optimize buildings to save energy and reduce CO2 emissions.
-Re-tuning measures are based on the following four basic principles:
+Facility managers often find themselves in the position of addressing occupant comfort demands while also meeting energy efficiency goals.
+Re-tuning is applicable for facilities with building automation systems (BAS) and minimal existing building commissioning needs (recommissioning or retro-commissioning).

 • If you don’t need it, turn it off